lag47/plclub-web/posts/coq_rewriting.markdown

 ```coq
 Definition State (A : Type) := S -> (S * A).
 ```
-This captures the notion that all stateful computations require an input state to run and return an output state as well as a result.
+This captures the notion that all stateful computations require an input state and return an output state as well as a result.
 We can give this type a monadic structure with the following functions

 ```coq
 Definition ret {A} (a : A) := fun s : S => (s,a).